anode-co/vpn-api-server/README.md

 * Currently the `ip4_allocations_per_client` and `ip6_allocations_per_client` is read as an integer, so that `ip4_allocations_per_client: 4` results is 4 IP addresses being issued to the client.

 * Must run on port 8888 as clients expect VPN to be available on that port.

+* DELETE /authorize/ requires a request body rather than a URL parameter, breaking REST conventions.